What are Asian fit sunglasses?

-Asian fit (or low bridge fit) sunglasses are specifically designed for people with low nose bridges and high cheekbones.
-Asian fit sunglasses cater for facial structures that struggle with the frame sliding down their nose or resting on their cheeks.
-This is common for wearers of East Asian ethnicity, hence the term Asian fit or low bridge fit.
+Asian fit (or low bridge fit) sunglasses are specifically designed for people with low nose bridges and high cheekbones and a flatter face.
+Asian fit sunglasses cater to facial structures that struggle in wearing standard frames.
+Standard frames are sliding down their nose or resting on their cheeks.
+These types of sunglasses or eyewear are also called “universal” or “low bridge fit” glasses.

 What is the difference between Asian Fit and standard fit?